AlgoTraders/stock-analysis-engine/docs/source/README.rst

 #.
 Start Redis and Minio

     .. note:: The Minio container is set up to save data to ``/data`` so S3 files can survive a restart/reboot.
-On Mac, please make sure to add ``/data`` (and ``/opt/sa/compose/docker/notebooks`` for Jupyter notebooks) on the Docker Preferences -> File Sharing tab and let the docker daemon restart before trying to start the containers.
+On Mac OS X, please make sure to add ``/data`` (and ``/opt/sa/compose/docker/notebooks`` for Jupyter notebooks) on the Docker Preferences -> File Sharing tab and let the docker daemon restart before trying to start the containers.
 If not, you will likely see errors like:

        ::